huggingface/blog/bloom-megatron-deepspeed-technology.md

 If we split the weight matrix `A` column-wise across `N` GPUs and perform matrix multiplications `XA_1` through `XA_n` in parallel, then we will end up with `N` output vectors `Y_1, Y_2, ..., Y_n` which can be fed into `GeLU` independently:
 ![independent GeLU](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-tp-independent-gelu.png).
 Notice with the Y matrix split along the columns, we can split the second GEMM along its rows so that it takes the output of the GeLU directly without any extra communication.

-Using this principle, we can update an MLP of arbitrary depth, without the need for any synchronization between GPUs until the very end, when we need to reconstruct the output vector from shards using an all reduce.
+Using this principle, we can update an MLP of arbitrary depth, while synchronizing the GPUs after each row-column sequence.
 The Megatron-LM paper authors provide a helpful illustration for that:
 ![parallel shard processing](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-tp-parallel_shard_processing.png)

 Here `f` is an identity operator in the forward pass and all reduce in the backward pass while `g` is an all reduce in the forward pass and identity in the backward pass.